John Oswald (revolutionary): Political thought

 Oswald's political thought has been described as drawing on the Scottish Enlightenment, radical egalitarianism, and classical republicanism.
-Recent scholarship describes him as being overshadowed by better-known contemporaries and discusses his contributions to debates on commerce, property, and democratic government.
+Anna Plassart describes him as a lesser-known figure among British supporters of the French Revolution and discusses his contributions to debates on commerce, property, and democratic government.

-Oswald drew on the ideas of thinkers such as David Hume, Adam Smith, and Adam Ferguson, particularly in his writings for the Political Herald and Review and The British Mercury.
-He adopted the "four stages theory" of social development and praised the social benefits of commerce, while simultaneously criticising hereditary privilege and advocating for direct democracy and civic virtue.
-His Review of the Constitution of Great Britain (1791; revised 1792) opposed representative government and promoted legislation by popular acclamation.
+Oswald drew on the ideas of writers including David Hume, Adam Smith, and Adam Ferguson, particularly in his writings for the Political Herald and Review and The British Mercury.
+He adopted the four stages theory of social development and praised the social benefits of commerce, while criticising hereditary privilege and advocating direct democracy and civic virtue.
+His Review of the Constitution of Great Britain opposed representative government and promoted legislation by popular acclamation.

-He also attacked the concentration of property and defended the idea of land as a common inheritance, influenced by the work of William Ogilvie.
-His final political text, Le gouvernement du peuple (1793), laid out a detailed plan for a universal republic based on decentralised cantonal assemblies and mass approval of laws, going beyond the proposals of even his Jacobin allies.
+Oswald also criticised the concentration of property and defended the idea of land as a common inheritance, influenced by William Ogilvie.
+His final political text, Le gouvernement du peuple (1793), proposed a universal republic based on decentralised cantonal assemblies and mass approval of laws.

-Oswald's political and military thought were closely linked.
-Concerned that modern commercial societies might lose their capacity for self-defence, he advocated for a citizen militia and published a manual, La tactique du peuple (1792), promoting military training for the people without reliance on standing armies.
-These ideas combined elements of classical civic humanism with Enlightenment-era commercial republicanism.
+His political and military thought were closely linked.
+Concerned that modern commercial societies might lose their capacity for self-defence, he advocated a citizen militia and published La tactique du peuple (1792), a manual promoting military training for the people without reliance on standing armies.
+Plassart writes that these ideas combined elements of classical civic humanism with Enlightenment-era commercial republicanism.

 Animal rights and vegetarianism

-In his 1791 treatise The Cry of Nature; or, an Appeal to Mercy and Justice on Behalf of the Persecuted Animals, Oswald advanced a radical position for his time by rejecting the traditional human–animal hierarchy and advocating for the autonomy of nonhuman animals.
-Unlike many contemporaries focused on animal welfare, Oswald argued that society must heed the voices of animals themselves, presenting a moral and political critique that challenged established norms.
-He asserted that hunting was morally indefensible, that killing animals for food was unnecessary, and that animals possess feelings and rights.
+In The Cry of Nature, Oswald rejected the traditional human-animal hierarchy and argued for the moral standing of non-human animals.
+Sarah R. Cohen, reviewing Stephen F. Eisenman's The Cry of Nature: Art and the Making of Animal Rights, writes that Oswald's work challenged human dominion and presented animals as moral subjects.
+Oswald argued that hunting was morally indefensible, that killing animals for food was unnecessary, and that animals possess feelings and rights.

-Oswald viewed vegetarianism not only as a personal ethical stance but also as a form of political resistance.
-In The Cry of Nature, he framed abstention from meat as a rejection of tyranny and brutality, linking it to broader calls for democratic revolution.
-His philosophy combined compassion for animals with a critique of authoritarianism, making vegetarianism both a moral and political statement against oppression and injustice.
+Regan argues that Oswald treated vegetarianism as a form of political resistance.
+In The Cry of Nature, he connected abstention from meat with opposition to tyranny and brutality, linking compassion for animals with democratic revolution.

-Oswald practised his beliefs rigorously in daily life; according to one account, he abstained even more strictly than the Pythagoreans, living on fruits and fruit juices alone, and when dining in company, he would eat only potatoes, leaving the meat untouched.
+Oswald practised vegetarianism in daily life.
+According to one account, he lived on fruits and fruit juices, and when dining in company would eat only potatoes, leaving the meat untouched.